How to Make Your Voice Recordings Sound Professional Using Audacity

 Since a good setup is going to make post-production a lot easier, we highly recommend that you follow the steps in the previous article first in order to get the best results.

-Choosing the Audio Recording Software
+Choosing your Audio Recording Software

 Make sure your microphone shows up as a recording device and that your headphones/speakers (depending on what you use) are selected as the playback device.